tuiwidgets/tuiwidgets/doc/ZTerminal.rst

 Startup
 -------

-As soon as the message loop runs after creating an instance of ZTerminal, terminal auto detection is started.
+As soon as the message loop runs after creating an instance of ``ZTerminal``, terminal auto detection is started.
 Also the terminal is setup for operations with Tui Widgets.
 If a :ref:`main widget <term_mainwidget>` is set when the terminal detection finishes, a terminal change event is delivered to all widgets in the main widgets' widget tree.